During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 Ready or not, Black Friday ecommerce is coming

 Is your ecommerce site ready for the biggest retail event of the year?
-While online holiday sales are expected to continue to climb, there’s no guarantee your site will reap the benefits.
+While ecommerce holiday sales are expected to continue to climb between 10.3% and 12.8% (or $278 billion and $284 billion), to reap the benefits, brands will have to take a strategic approach.

-You need a Black Friday strategy that takes everything into consideration—from mobile site speed and performance to integrated online and offline promotions to shipping and contingency plans for unexpected issues and stockouts.
+Plan ahead and consider everything from mobile site speed and performance to integrated online and offline promotions.
+Your Black Friday strategy should also include shipping and contingency plans for unexpected issues and stockouts.

 Does Black Friday affect online shopping?